viamrobotics/docs/docs/services/base-rc/_index.md

 4. `"joyStickControl"`: One joystick controls speed and angle
 5. `"droneControl"`: Two joysticks control speed and angle

-Monitor the input from these controls in the **Control** tab of the [Viam app](https://app.viam.com).
+You can monitor the input from these controls in the **Control** tab of the [Viam app](https://app.viam.com).

 ## Configuration

-You must configure a [base](/components/base/) with a [movement sensor](/components/movement-sensor/) as part of your robot to configure a Base Remote Control service.
+You must configure a [base](/components/base/) with a [movement sensor](/components/movement-sensor/) as part of your robot to be able to use a Base Remote Control service.

 {{< tabs >}}
 {{% tab name="Config Builder" %}}